021bld/Powr_Log/README.md

 ## Features

 - Accurate and precise current, voltage, and power measurement with the INA219 sensor.
-- Real-time display of current (in mA), voltage (in V), and power (in mW) on the 16x2 LCD.
+- Real-time display of voltage (in V), current (in mA), power (in mW) and energy (mWh) on the 16x2 LCD.
 - Energy consumption logging to an SD card in "TIME.txt", "VOLT.txt", and "CUR.txt" files.
 - Flexible and customizable for different load types and power ranges.
+Current Range from -3.2A to +3.2A with resolution of 1mA and Voltage range of 0V to 26V with resolution is 4mV.
 - Easy-to-use Arduino code for quick setup and integration into your projects.

 ## Hardware Requirements

 - Arduino board (e.g., Arduino Uno, Arduino Nano).
 - INA219 current sensor breakout board.
-- 16x2 LCD display (compatible with the Hitachi HD44780 driver).
+- 16x2 LCD display.
 - SD card module (SPI communication).
-- Current shunt resistor appropriate for your application.
 - Power supply and load to be measured.

 ## Software Requirements